 What could a mere mortal such as I possibly say about either Eric Clapton or Jeff Beck which hasn't already been said?
-It's just intimidating to talk about persons of such a stature.
-In the history of guitar playing, these are 'gods.'
+It's just intimidating to talk about people of such a stature.
+In the history of guitar playing, these are gods.

 Advantages of the Stratocaster

 Before Leo Fender designed guitars, he built public address systems and repaired guitar pickups and radios.
 The first guitar he'd designed turned into the Telecaster.
 It was a smash hit of a product.

 It's not controversial to say the Stratocaster was an equally groundbreaking product.
 Many found the Strat to be a more ergonomic design than the Tele, or of guitars made by other manufacturers.
 The three pickup and five way selector switch offered a wider array of tonal possibilities than anything else did then.
 The Strat's tremolo was yet another thing which set a new standard for guitars.